youtube/static-constraint-decoding/README.md

 ## Citation

-If you find this work useful, please cite the following paper:
+If you find this work useful, please cite our paper:
 ```bibtex
 @misc{su2026vectorizingtrieefficientconstrained,
       title={Vectorizing the Trie: Efficient Constrained Decoding for LLM-based Generative Retrieval on Accelerators},